microsoft/pxt-ev3/docs/tutorials/make-an-animation.md

 ## Step 7

 Plug your EV3 Brick into the computer with the USB cable, and click the **Download** button at the bottom of your screen.
-Follow the directions to save your program to the brick.
+Follow the directions to save your program to the EV3 Brick.